sgersz/-workspacecostreduction/README.md

 # 🏢 Cloud Cost Optimization: Migrating from AWS Workspaces to EC2 + Zscaler ZPA

 This repo documents a real-world cloud optimization project where I led the migration of user environments from AWS Workspaces to a hybrid solution combining Zscaler ZPA (Zero Trust Network Access) with AWS EC2 instances.
+I skipped over the Zscaler polcies as the purpose of this was to give some ideas on cost savings.

 The project achieved:

 ✅ 35% per-user monthly cost reduction
 ✅ Improved app performance
 ✅ Seamless Zero Trust access without VPN clients